1992 Democratic Party presidential primaries: Candidates

 During the aftermath of the Gulf War, President George H. W. Bush's approval ratings were high.
-At one point after the successful performance by U.S. forces in Kuwait, President Bush enjoyed an 89% approval rating.
+At one point after the successful performance by U.S. forces in Kuwait, President Bush had an 89% approval rating.

 As a result of Bush's high popularity, major high-profile Democratic candidates feared a high likelihood of defeat in the 1992 general election.
 This fear was "captured perfectly by Saturday Night Live in a skit called 'Campaign '92: The Race to Avoid Being the Guy Who Loses to Bush,'" in which each prospective major candidate "tried to top the other in explaining why they were unfit to run" for the presidency.

-Mario Cuomo and Jesse Jackson declined to seek the Democratic nomination for president, as did U.S. Senator and eventual Vice-President Al Gore, whose son had been struck by a car and was undergoing extensive surgery and physical therapy.
+Mario Cuomo and Jesse Jackson declined to seek the Democratic nomination for president, as did U.S. Senator and eventual Vice President Al Gore, whose son had been struck by a car and was undergoing extensive surgery and physical therapy.
 However, Governors Bill Clinton and Jerry Brown and U.S. Senator Paul Tsongas opted to run for president.